roddhjav/pass-import/CONTRIBUTING.md

 you'll see a Compare & pull request button, fill and submit the pull request.

-## How to a the support for a new password manager?
+## How to add the support for a new password manager?

 1. Add your importer name and details in the following files:
   * In `lib/import.py`: